-Have you ever thought to yourself, “Wow, what was my day like at work?
+Have you ever thought to yourself, “Wow, what was my day at work like?
 What happened?
 I can't even remember!”
 Your mind goes blank, and you may feel as though you're going through the motions.
-Perhaps you’re struggling to remember moments throughout because of burnout, sensory overload, or chronic stress.
+Perhaps you’re struggling to remember moments throughout the day because of burnout, sensory overload, or chronic stress.

 What is sensory overload?

 When one of the body’s five senses is overwhelmed, sensory overload can happen.
-For example, if your email notifications keep going off while your family group chat keeps, and on top of that, there’s a construction beeping noise going on outside, your body might go into sensory overload.
+For example, imagine your email notifications keep going off while your family group chat keeps pinging.
+On top of that, there’s a construction beeping noise going on outside.
+This might cause your body to go into sensory overload.

 How does stress affect memory?

-The impairment of memory can also be related to disassociation, and although some level of disassociation is normal, it's best to speak with a mental health professional as there can be other, more profound underlying reasons too.
+The impairment of memory can also be related to disassociation, and although some level of disassociation is normal, it's best to speak with a mental health professional as there can be other, more profound underlying reasons for dissociation.
+"Dissociation is a disconnection between a person's sensory experience, thoughts, sense of self, or personal history" (Verywell Mind, 2024).

 Check-in with yourself.

-One way to deal with sensory overload is to check in with yourself at least three times a day, and connect with you your body.
-Make a note and ask yourself, “How do you feel?”
-It's important to acknowledge that you're feeling overwhelmed or disconnected so you can practice grounding techniques and implement coping strategies.
+One way to deal with sensory overload is to connect with your body and check in with yourself at least three times a day.
+Make a note, and ask yourself, “How do you feel?”
+It's important to acknowledge when you're feeling overwhelmed or disconnected so you can practice grounding techniques and implement coping strategies.
+Speaking to a mental health professional can also help to facilitate coping skills that are customized to you.

 Give yourself a break.

 In these situations, it's important to have self-compassion, refute negative self-talk that is shame-centered, and remember to schedule rest and perhaps even some solitude if necessary.
-More simply, don’t be so hard on yourself, don’t get down on yourself, and remember to have chill time, even if it’s alone in comfort.
+More simply, don’t put too much pressure on yourself, don’t get down on yourself, and remember to have chill time, even if it’s comfortably alone.

 Put self-compassion into action.